romerobu/workshop-gitops-infra-deploy/README.md

 ## Deploy and configure ArgoCD

-:warning: You need to install argocd [CLI](https://argo-cd.readthedocs.io/en/stable/cli_installation/).
+:warning: You need to install argocd [CLI](https://argo-cd.readthedocs.io/en/stable/cli_installation/) and [yq](https://www.cyberithub.com/how-to-install-yq-command-line-tool-on-linux-in-5-easy-steps/).

 This script installs GitOps operator, deploy ArgoCD instance and add managed clusters.
 You must specify the amount of deployed SNO clusters to be managed by argocd: